IRNAS/ifremer-wave-firmware/README.md

 * initial_calibration_delay - initial delay for calibration in micro-seconds
 * n_w - number of waves to measure

 When n_w waves are detected average wave-height, significant wave-height and average period will be printed.
+Rotated Z-axis acceleration and final data is stored to SD card.

 Files: